Survey of Low-Resource Machine Translation

-They then learnt BPE over the morphological segmented data. \citet{saleva-lignos-2021-effectiveness} also test morphologically aware subword segmentation for three low-resource language pairs: Nepali, Sinhala and Kazakh to and from English.
+They then learnt BPE over the morphological segmented data. \citet{Ortega2020-ap} also use a BPE approach, guided by a list of suffixes, which are provided to the algorithm and are not segmented.
+They see better performance than using Morfessor or standard BPE. \citet{saleva-lignos-2021-effectiveness} also test morphologically aware subword segmentation for three low-resource language pairs: Nepali, Sinhala and Kazakh to and from English.
 They test segmentations using the LMVR \cite{Ataman2017-sb} and MORSEL \citep{lignos_learning_2010} analysers, but found no gain over BPE and no consistent pattern in the results.
 These results go against previous results from \citet{gronroos-etal-2014-morfessor} that showed that an LMVR segmentation can outperform BPE when handling low-resource Turkish, but they are in accordance with more recent ones for Kazakh--English \citep{toral-EtAl:2019:WMT} and Tamil--English \citep{dhar-etal-2020-linguistically}, where it does not seem to improve over BPE.